genropy/genro-mail-proxy/docs/usage.rst

 Credentials are sent using HTTP basic authentication (the same format obtained with ``https://user:password@host/path`` URLs) unless ``client_sync_token`` is provided.

+Enable ``[logging] delivery_activity = true`` to surface each SMTP attempt and every client sync exchange directly in the console logs, useful during troubleshooting or integration debugging.

 Proxy sync exchange
 -------------------